 Wesley Schulz - Music Director

 Conductor Wesley Schulz is garnering attention for his fresh programming and imaginative performances as well as building orchestras and growing audiences.
 In constant demand, Schulz is the Music Director of the Bainbridge Symphony Orchestra, Seattle Festival Orchestra and serves as Director of Orchestras at University of Puget Sound.
 In 2014-2015 Schulz was the Conducting Fellow at the Seattle Symphony Orchestra.
 He has been lauded by musicians for his “intensity and emotion” in performances and for his “approachable and inspiring” leadership.
-In the fall of 2014 Schulz will assume the new post of Conducting Fellow at the Seattle Symphony with Music Director Ludovic Morlot.
+In the fall of 2014 Schulz assumed the new post of Conducting Fellow at the Seattle Symphony with Music Director Ludovic Morlot.

 Since the beginning of his tenure in 2011, Schulz has revitalized the Bainbridge Symphony Orchestra with impressive artistic success.
 Smashing box office records and increasing fundraising support for the orchestra’s mission, Schulz and the orchestra have broken new ground by every possible measure.
 Together they have commissioned and given two world premieres, performed with outstanding soloists such as Christopher Guzman, Rachel DeShon and Emma McGrath, performed sold-out concerts of Verdi’s Requiem, collaborated with the hilarious improv troupe the EDGE, established a popular Young Artist Competition, and reached out to young people through side-by-side performances, all while continuing to deliver refreshing performances of classic and new musical works.

 From 2009 to 2013 Schulz was the assistant conductor of the fully professional Britt Festival Orchestra in Jacksonville, Oregon.
 In addition to serving as cover conductor Schulz was responsible for programming and conducting the annual Symphony Pops concert.
 In these performances Schulz collaborated with world-class musicians such as Project Trio, Christopher O’Riley and Platypus Theater.
 Most significantly, through creative programming and energetic performances, Schulz and the orchestra transformed the Pops concert into the most highly attended program at the Britt Classical Festival – growing the number of attendees from 400 to over 2,000.